Nightmare (Marvel Comics): Fictional character biography

-He is the evil ruler of a "Dream Dimension", where tormented humans are brought during their sleep.
-He roams this realm on his demonic black horned horse named Dreamstalker.
-He appears as a chalk-white man with wild green hair, a green bodysuit, and a ragged cape.
-He was the first foe met by Doctor Strange when a man who was having troubling dreams went to Strange for help, though it is revealed this is due to him committing a murder.
-Later Nightmare imprisons several humans in his dimension, but Strange frees them.
-When Doctor Strange forgot to recite a spell before he slept, Nightmare started tormenting him, before Strange was freed after tricking Nightmare by casting an illusion of one of Nightmare's enemies.
+Nightmare is the evil ruler of the "Dream Dimension", where tormented humans are brought during their sleep.
+He roams this realm on his demonic black horned horse, Dreamstalker.
+In physical form, he appears as a chalk-white man with wild green hair, a green suit, and a ragged cape.
+He was the first foe met by Doctor Strange when a man who was having troubling dreams went to Strange for help, though it turned out to be repressed guilt for an act of murder.
+Nightmare then traps Strange in his realm and tries to feed on his power.
+However, Strange escapes the Dream Dimension after tricking Nightmare with an illusion of his enemies.

-Nightmare is a demon from the dimension Everinnye, like his "cousin", the Dweller-in-Darkness.
-Nightmare is dependent on the human race's need to dream.
-Without this ability, Nightmare would cease to exist, but humanity would go insane.
-At one point Strange and Nightmare had to join forces to prevent that from happening.
-Nightmare has run afoul of Spider-Man, Captain America, Ghost Rider, Dazzler, Wolverine, the Hulk, and Squirrel Girl on different occasions.
+Nightmare is a demon from the dimension "Everinnye", like his "cousin", the Dweller-in-Darkness.
+Despite his villainy, Nightmare is a necessary part of human existence; without him to regulate fear through dreaming, humans would slowly be driven insane.
+At one point, Strange was forced to aid his enemy to prevent the latter's death from an inability to create new dreams.
+Nightmare has encountered Spider-Man, Captain America, Ghost Rider, Dazzler, Wolverine, the Hulk, and Squirrel Girl on different occasions.

 Nightmare also served under Shuma-Gorath and warned Strange that the demon would be a force that even the Sorcerer Supreme would have trouble defeating, and he once joined the Fear Lords, a group of supernatural creatures who fed on fear, to attack Dr. Strange together.
-Their plans were undone when D'Spayre tricks him into competing with the Dweller-in-Darkness over who could frighten humanity more.
+Their plans were undone when D'Spayre tricks him into competing with the Dweller-in-Darkness over who could frighten humanity more; recognizing that this would only allow D'Spayre to surpass them both in power, the two entities called a truce.

 Nightmare is the father of the Dreamqueen, a similar being who rules her own "dream dimension".
 She was conceived when Nightmare impregnated a succubus named Zhilla Char.

-Nightmare's realm is not part of The Mindscape, but the Sleepwalkers are aware of him and consider him an enemy.
+Nightmare's realm is not part of the Mindscape, but the Sleepwalkers are aware of him and consider him an enemy.
 Because Sleepwalkers do not have to sleep, Nightmare has never been able to affect or dominate them.
 He sought to do this through the hero Sleepwalker, who had been connected into the brain of the human Rick Sheridan.
 Nightmare sent Sleepwalker back to his own realm, with a monitor to assure the hero Rick was not being tormented.
 Rick was being tormented, with the intent of driving Sleepwalker mad and thus giving Nightmare access to the minds of Sleepwalker's people.
 The hero was not fooled and sacrificed his return home to stop Nightmare.